jannebor/plant_range_estimates/README.md

 The full dataset can be downloaded in 30 arc minutes spatial resolution (approx. 56 km at the equator).

-The folder basic contains two netCDF files (default output and raw output) that assemble the best performing Maxent prediction (varname: Maxent prediction) for each species selected based on the highest harmonic mean between AUC and AUC<sub>PR</sub>, along with number of occurrence records per cell (varname: Presence cells) and rasterized native WGSRPD-regions (varname: Native region).
+The folder basic contains two netCDF files (default output and raw output) that assemble the best performing Maxent prediction (<i>varname</i>: Maxent prediction) for each species selected based on the highest harmonic mean between AUC and AUC<sub>PR</sub>, along with number of occurrence records per cell (<i>varname</i>: Presence cells) and rasterized native WGSRPD-regions (<i>varname</i>: Native region).

 The folder advanced contains two netCDF files (default output and raw output).
-These files contain number of occurrence records per cell (varname: Presence cells), rasterized native WGSRPD-regions (varname: Native region), and one Maxent prediction for each occurrence data type (varname: Model 1, Model 2 or Model 3).
+These files contain number of occurrence records per cell (<i>varname</i>: Presence cells), rasterized native WGSRPD-regions (<i>varname</i>: Native region), and one Maxent prediction for each occurrence data type (<i>varname</i>: Model 1, Model 2 or Model 3).
-NOTE that varname Maxent prediction is not applicable
+NOTE that <i>varname</i> "Maxent prediction" is not applicable

 Each band in the netCDF files assembles the mentioned variables for one species.
 The corresponding bands can be looked up in the metadata (i.e. speciesID).